the-turing-way/the-turing-way/book/website/collaboration/new-community/new-community-onboarding.md

 * Use [Zenodo](https://zenodo.org/), or a similar open repository, to host training materials for easier sharing.
 * Use a Youtube channel to store induction & training material for people to watch in their own time.
-* Consider running training & induction sessions every 2-3 months as new people join
+* Consider running training & induction sessions every 2-3 months as new people join.
 * Consider a Slack channel for new joiners - for questions and discussion.
 * Consider providing Office Hours to support new joiners using new tools - for example, GitHub.
 * Try to make your training sessions as interactive as possible with exercises and discussions.